 Section 2 Open Meeting Law

-All meetings of the Board shall be subject to the Commonwealth’s Open Meeting Law, as elaborated in Massachusetts General Laws Ch.
+All regular, committee, and special meetings of the Board shall be subject to the Commonwealth’s Open Meeting Law, as elaborated in Massachusetts General Laws Ch.
 39 s 23A-23C.
 In particular, all meetings are open to the public unless held in executive session.
 A notice of all meetings, except in case of emergency, will be filed with the city clerk at least 48 hours beforehand and a copy of the notice will be posted in the clerk’s office.
 Further, all records or minutes of meetings will be available for public inspection.

 Section 3 Special Meetings